 As the first database-centric SCADA software solution, Ignition has pioneered the connection of databases with SCADA.
 Instead of limiting communication to a specific type of database, it allows unlimited database connections with most any type of database, including SQL.
-By connecting with SQL databases, Ignition allows users to put time-series data into a relational database, integrate SCADA with manufacturing execution systems (MES) and enterprise resource planning (ERP) systems, and log historical data from a SCADA system in a SQL database.
+By connecting with SQL databases, Ignition allows users to put time-series data into a relational database, reap the benefits of ERP, SCADA, and MES integration, and log historical data from a SCADA system in a SQL database.

 The New SCADA also supports any database server and enables users to develop database applications.
 Users have the freedom to bridge different types of data and make all of it more useful.
 The database-centric nature of The New SCADA makes the user feel much more empowered because they can gather all of their data into one place.

 Old SCADA Data Isn't Accessible in Real-Time